-- 2.5.1 Identify the works, supplies or services required; - 2.5.2 Establish the period over which the works, supplies or services are required (including any possible extension) and estimate the value/amount of the proposed contract (over its entire life, including any possible extension); - 2.5.3 Contact Corporate Procurement or inspect the current list of Corporate contracts, which is available on the Bolton Council website, in order to establish whether there is an existing contract available for use; - 2.5.4 Where relevant, draft a detailed specification for the works, supplies and services required.
-Advice on drafting a specification can be obtained from the Corporate Procurement team or Legal Services; - 2.5.5 Identify the authority to purchase the required works, supplies or services under the Scheme of Delegation or under an approved report to the relevant Executive Cabinet Member or the Cabinet: - 2.5.6 Identify the relevant procurement procedure which must be followed, under CSO 4 of these CSOs; - 2.5.7 Inform the Corporate Procurement team about the proposed contract and instruct Corporate Procurement and/or Legal Services to advise, where appropriate.
-All proposed contracts with an estimated value/amount of £50,000 or over must be advertised by Corporate Procurement (via the Chest using the Council's standard tender documentation) and managed by the relevant department and Corporate Procurement; - 2.5.8 Ensure that these Standing Orders relating to Contracts and, where applicable, The Public Contracts Regulations 2006 are complied with.
-The current thresholds under the Regulations are:
+- 2.5.1 Satisfy themselves that they have the necessary authority to deal with the purchase and that there is budget provision for the purchase.
+Authority is obtained under the Scheme of Delegation or by an approved report to the relevant Executive Cabinet Member of the Cabinet (as appropriate): - 2.5.2 Identify the purchasing objectives, including internal and external sourcing or partnering/collaborative procurement arrangements; - 2.5.3 Take into account the requirements from any Best Value review; - 2.5.4 Take into account the requirements of The Public Services Social Value Act 2012; - 2.5.5 Assess the risks (if any) associated with the proposed purchase and how to manage them; - 2.5.6 Consider which procurement method would be most appropriate, in accordance with CSO4 below: - 2.5.7 Contact the Council's Corporate Procurement team or inspect the current list of Corporate contracts, which is available on the Council's website, in order to establish whether there is an existing contract available for use; - 2.5.8 Where relevant, draft a detailed specification for the works, supplies and services required.
+Advice on drafting a specification can be obtained from the Corporate Procurement team or Legal Services; - 2.5.9 Undertake a Data Protection Impact Assessment, where required - 2.5.10 Inform the Corporate Procurement team about the proposed contract and instruct Corporate Procurement and/or Legal Services to advise, where appropriate.
+All proposed contracts with an estimated value/amount of £50,000 or over must be advertised by Corporate Procurement (via the Chest using the Council's standard tender documentation) and managed by the relevant department and Corporate Procurement.